AI & ML

 return success()

-Choosing your 2026 stack: gateways, orchestration, evals, and observability
+Picking a 2026 stack: gateways, orchestration, evals, observability

 AreaQuestion to answerTarget in mature teamsTooling examples

-ObservabilityCan we trace tool calls per request?Full traces, latency breakdown, cost per taskOpenTelemetry, Datadog, Honeycomb
+ObservabilityCan we trace model + tool calls end-to-end per request?Full traces with latency and cost attributionOpenTelemetry, Datadog, Honeycomb

-ReliabilityWhat happens when tools time out or return junk?Idempotency, retries, circuit breakers, kill switchTemporal, BullMQ, custom middleware
+ReliabilityWhat happens on timeouts, partial failures, and bad tool data?Idempotency, retries, circuit breakers, kill switchTemporal, BullMQ, custom middleware

 Share